Table of Contents

 Fun Things to Do at School

-While a lot of your time at school is spent in class or studying, it’s good to take a break from time to time!
+While much of your time at school is spent in class or studying, taking a break occasionally is good!
 Here are a few fun ways to keep your school days interesting.

 #78 Plan a snack swap

 Snacks (and food in general) help you get a peek into people’s lives.
-Organize a snack swap with your friends where everyone brings something that they love snacking on to share.
+Organize a snack swap with your friends where everyone brings something they love snacking to share.

 #79 Play a conversation game

-While sitting at your desk waiting for class to start, you probably don’t have much time to play a board game.
-But you can lean over to your classmate and ask them to share two truths and a lie!
+While sitting at your desk waiting for class to start, you don’t have much time to play a board game.
+But you can lean over to your classmates and ask them to share two truths and a lie!

 Or try one of these other 20 conversation games to help you get to know people better and have a fun time.